sphinx-doc/sphinx/doc/markup/code.rst

    With lines selected this way it is still possible to use ``lines``, the numbers being now interpreted relative to the already selected lines.

-   .. versionchanged:: 1.5.3
-      Formerly, ``lines`` still referred to the included file, and it was needed that those lines containing the requested strings were among the allowed ones.

    When lines have been selected in any of the ways described above, the line numbers in ``emphasize-lines`` refer to the selection, with the line count starting at ``1``.